ashleychontos/pySYD/docs/quickstart.rst

 ours.

 We will work through two examples -- each demonstrating a different application of the software.
-Since `pySYD` was initially intended to be a hands-off :ref:`command-line tool <quickstart-script>`, the first will demonstrate exactly this since it was optimized for this.
+The first example will run `pySYD` as a script from command line since this is what it was optimized for.
 We will break down each step of the software as much as possible with the hope that it will provide a nice introduction to both the software *and* science.
-For the second one, we will reconstruct everything in a more condensed version and show
-`pySYD` imported and used as a module.
+For the second one, we will reconstruct everything in a more condensed version and show `pySYD` imported and used as a module.

 If you have *any* questions, check out our :ref:`user guide <user-guide>` for more information.
 If this still does not address your question or problem, please do not hesitate